 Facebook virus attacks and how to protect from them

 There have been a host of Facebook virus attacks in the little over a decade it’s been in existence.
-Some are fairly easy to spot and avoid, others look fairly innocuous until it’s too late.
+Some are fairly easy to spot and avoid, while others look fairly innocuous until it’s too late.
 Here, we’ve listed the most common Facebook virus attacks and how to protect yourself from them.

 1. Copy and paste this post

 We’ve all seen posts on our timelines from friends that say something that tugs on our emotions or makes us excited or curious.
 Usually, those posts ask us to copy and paste rather than share.
 However, that request is a good sign the post has some kind of malicious intent behind it.
 The original poster either wants to protect their identity, knowing that the post might be removed (and so would also be removed on timelines where it was shared), or has included a misspelled word that will allow them to identify people who have copied and pasted it and will target them in the future.
 If the post offers to, for example, tell you your superhero name, it will ask for personal information.
 All of this can be used to target you in the future.
 The best way to avoid it is to ignore those posts that ask you to copy and paste rather than share.

 These posts are often sent to groups, particularly groups that are open to anyone or that aren’t strictly moderated.
 The post will contain a link, and if you click on that link, it will take you to a site that hosts a virus or other malware.
 The best way to avoid being a victim of a spam Facebook post is not to click on a link in any post unless you are absolutely certain it’s legitimate.